 Have breathing exercises practiced for stressful situations

 There are a lot of stresses a child has to handle, with school, personal responsibilities and friendships to maintain.
 When your child feels stressed, teach them how to take deep breaths and count to 3 as they do it.
 At first, 5 minutes of this will suffice as they’re getting used to the time, but this can be extended as they get used to the routine and practice more often.
 They can then rely on this when you’re not around to bring them back to the world of calm.
+Introducing them to meditation at an early age an stand them in good stead for the transition to teenage years and puberty when emotions can be overwhelming.
+This can be done via apps, guided activities or through meditation toys such as the Mindful Lil Minds Breathing Meditation Buddy.

 Ask your child to visualise their safe space